ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-deployment-single-site.md

 # Architecture pattern for single site vCenter Server deployment topologies
 {: #arch-pattern-deployment-single-site}

-{{site.data.keyword.vmwaresolutions_full}} Dedicated instances offer a standard initial topology with a single management or converged cluster.
+VMware vCenter Server® instances offer a standard initial topology with a single management or converged cluster.
 It includes a vCenter, three VMware NSX-T™ managers, and an Active Directory™ deployment.
 They run either on a single {{site.data.keyword.cloud_notm}} Classic Virtual Server Instance or on two VMware virtual machines (VMs) in a high availability deployment.
 The initial deployment also includes a standard NSX-T topology.

 You have several options to expand the capacity for the deployment by provisioning new hosts on the initial cluster or by adding new clusters.
 This pattern provides a few examples on how to expand and customize the initial deployment for a few use cases to fit your needs.